JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 )
 ```

-A `Layer` is considered "weighted" if its underlying graph (`null_graph` argument) has been given the `IsWeighted` trait (traits throughout this package are implemented via from [SimpleTraits.jl](https://github.com/mauro3/SimpleTraits.jl), just like Graphs.jl does).
+A `Layer` is considered "weighted" if its underlying graph (`null_graph` argument) has been given the `IsWeighted` trait (traits throughout this package are implemented via [SimpleTraits.jl](https://github.com/mauro3/SimpleTraits.jl), just like Graphs.jl does).
 Since one may at any moment add a new weighted `Layer` to a `MultilayerGraph` (see below for details), the latter is always considered a "weighted graph", so it is given the `IsWeighted` trait.
-Thus, all `Layer`s and `Interlayer`s (collectively named "subgraphs" hereafter) must specify their `weighttype` as the last argument of their constructor, so the user may debug their weight matrices immediately after construction.
+Thus, all `Layer`s and `Interlayer`s (collectively named "subgraphs" hereafter) must specify their `weighttype` as the last argument of their constructor, so the user may debug their weight matrices ([`weights(subgraph::AbstractSubGraph)`](@ref)) immediately after construction.
 As better specified below, all subgraphs that are meant to be part of the same `MultilayerGraph` must have the same `weighttype`.

 Before instantiating `Layer`s, we define an utility function to ease randomization: